 If the company conducts business using a business name, you must ensure that the business name is registered and renewed when registration expires (every one or three years).
 We will send the company a business name renewal notice 30 days before the renewal is due.

 You must notify ASIC of changes to the company’s registered office, principal place of business, directors and business name.
 You must notify ASIC within 28 days to avoid late fees.

 Read more on how to update your company details with ASIC.

 A company must keep up-to-date financial records that correctly record and explain transactions and the company’s financial position.
 Larger companies have additional obligations to lodge financial reports with ASIC.

 Fees that companies must pay ASIC include company registration fees, annual review fees, lodgement fees and late fees.
 Find out more about ASIC fees.

-Each year, ASIC will send your company an annual statement.
-To remain a registered company, you will need to check the details on your company statement and update any changes with ASIC, pay the associated annual company review fee, and pass a solvency resolution stating that you have reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+Each year, we will send your company an annual statement.
+You will need to check the details on your annual statement, update any changes with ASIC and pay the associated annual company review fee.
+You must also pass a solvency resolution stating that you have reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

 Find out more at Information Sheet 3 Annual statements (INFO 3).